Table of contents

 TL;DR: Grouping or Group auto like is when people (or bots) automatically like each other’s posts to make content appear more popular.
 While it may deliver quick likes, platforms like LinkedIn, Meta, and Instagram can detect it and even punish it.
 The bigger issue?
 It looks fake, and fake engagement erodes trust.
-This article details what to be aware of when it comes to group auto-likes, how to drive authentic engagement to beat the algorithm, and how Heyou does it differently, amplifying authentic activity from your team, not bots.
+This article details what to be aware of when it comes to group auto-likes and how to drive authentic engagement to beat the algorithm.

 Every Founder, Marketer, or Growth leader wants their LinkedIn Profile to shine.
 A recent Paypal position went viral as the CEO appears to be hiring for a “Head of CEO Content” position, showing how social presence is leading the way to a strong brand perception.
 But your posts can’t go viral if no one sees it.